swiftlang/swift-evolution/visions/swift-testing.md

 ### Expressivity

-* **Include detailed, actionable failure information**: Tests provide the most value when they fail and catch bugs, but for a failure to be actionable it needs to be sufficiently detailed.
+* **Include actionable failure details**: Tests provide the most value when they fail and catch bugs, but for a failure to be actionable it needs to be sufficiently detailed.
 When a test fails, it should collect and show as much relevant information as reasonably possible, especially since it may not reproduce reliably.
 * **Offer flexible naming, comments, and metadata:** Test authors should be able to customize the way tests are presented by giving them an informative name, comments, or assigning metadata like labels to tests which have things in common.
 * **Allow customizing behaviors:** Some tests share common set-up or tear-down logic, which need to be performed once for each test or group.
 Other times, a test may begin failing for an irrelevant reason and must be temporarily disabled.
 Some tests only make sense to run under certain conditions, such as on specific device types or when an external resource is available.
 A modern testing system should be flexible enough to satisfy all these needs, without complicating simpler use cases.

 ### Flexibility